A Novel Neural Network-Based Symbolic Regression Method: Neuro-Encoded Expression Programming: Methodology

 \subsection{Encoding}

-The fully connected recurrent neural network acts as the encoder which specifies the linear expression string.
+Inspired by biological brain, neural network presents flexible learning and powerful representation capability \cite{wang2017investigating} and has been widely designed and applied in various fields \cite{wang2017nnp,huang2018fwnn}.
+The fully connected recurrent neural network \cite{wang2017investigating} thus acts as the encoder which specifies the linear expression string.
 The neural network consists of hidden neurons and the output neurons, and all the hidden neurons are fully connected with each other.
 As is shown in Fig. \ref{neuralnetwork}, there are no formal input neurons in the network because no external information is input into the network during the generation of the string.
 Instead of back propagation, we use an evolutionary algorithm to optimize the weights between the output neurons and all the hidden neurons (see optimization part).
-The Gaussian shape function $f=e^{-x^2}$ is chosen as the activation function of the hidden and output neurons instead of a sigmoid function because of premature convergence during the encoding the string.
+The Gaussian shape function $f=e^{-x^2}$ is chosen as the activation function of the hidden and output neurons instead of a sigmoid function because of premature convergence during encoding the string.

 Firstly, for symmetry, each neuron is initialized to zero.
 The hidden weights are uniformly randomized before the evolution and keep constant during the evolution.
 This fixed weights are the same for all the neural networks.
-As the behavior of the network can be chaotic, a small change in the initial condition could produce a significant difference in the later state.
+As the behavior of the network can be chaotic, a small change in the initial condition could produce a significant difference in the later state \cite{manjunath2013echo}.
 As shown in \cite{ChaoticNN}, to reduce the instability we introduce fixed weights among all the hidden neurons and the remaining weights are still capable of finding the underlying pattern.
 All the other weights between the hidden and output neurons are uniformly randomized and are further optimized by evolutionary algorithms.
 After each time step, the output neurons are updated.
 Then, after all the time step the output neuron with the maximum value indicates which function or terminal symbol will be inserted into the expression string at a certain position.
 The position is determined by an additional neuron in the output layer in default, naming it the position insertion neuron.
 The process keeps inserting the symbols into the expression string until the desired length is achieved.